visdesignlab/viz-guardrails-study-3-recap/public/viz-guardrails/consent_stage2.md

 Review Board (IRB) will be able to inspect and have access to this data.
 Any publication or presentation of the data will not identify you.
+The data collected in this study is only being used for the present study and not for future research.

 #### Cost/Payment
 You will be compensated $5.00 for participating via Prolific.